Claudia Cardinale: Personal life

+When she was 19, she was kidnapped and raped by a man whose name she never revealed.
+This resulted in a pregnancy, her first child, a son named Patrick.
+For the first seven years, Patrick was raised as her younger brother.
+Later, she revealed her true identity to him, and the child was adopted by Cardinale's then-partner, Franco Cristaldi.

-Claudia Cardinale met the Italian film producer Franco Cristaldi in 1958.
+Cardinale met Cristaldi in 1958.
 According to Cardinale, the couple had a marriage party but did not marry, and they became increasingly detached.
-Cristaldi later married Zeudi Araya and had no further contractual relationships with Cardinale.
+Cristaldi later married Eritrean model and actress Zeudi Araya and had no further relationship with Cardinale.

 Cardinale lived with Pasquale Squitieri, an Italian film director, for 42 years, from 1975 until Squitieri died on 18 February 2017, aged 78.

-Cardinale has two children: Patrick, who was born when she was 19 and later adopted by Cristaldi, and Claudia, whom she had with Squitieri.
-Cardinale is fluent in Arabic, French, Italian, English, and Spanish.
+They had a daughter, Claudia.
 Her niece Francesca is also an actress.

+Cardinale was fluent in French, Italian, English, and Spanish.
+She was a heavy smoker for much of her life and smoked two packs a day.
+She only gave up the habit in the last year of her life.

-Cardinale is a political liberal who has supported feminist causes over the years.
-Although she lives in Paris, Cardinale is fiercely outspoken about being identified as an Italian.
-She has been a UNESCO goodwill ambassador for the Defence of Women's Rights since March 2000, and was a goodwill ambassador for the UNESCO World Water Day for 2006.
+Cardinale was a political liberal who supported feminist causes over the years.
+Although she lived in Paris, Cardinale was fiercely outspoken about being identified as an Italian, and was awarded the Cavaliere di Gran Croce dell'OMRI (Order of Merit of the Italian Republic).
+She was a UNESCO goodwill ambassador for the Defence of Women's Rights since March 2000, and was a goodwill ambassador for the UNESCO World Water Day for 2006.

 Cardinale published an autobiography with Anne Mori, Io Claudia, Tu Claudia, in 1995.
-She has been a regular attendee of the Academy Awards.
-Her awards have included an honorary Golden Lion at the 1993 Venice Film Festival, and an Honorary Golden Bear at the 2002 Berlin Film Festival.
+She was a regular attendee of the Academy Awards.
+Her awards include an honorary Golden Lion at the 1993 Venice Film Festival, and an Honorary Golden Bear at the 2002 Berlin Film Festival.
 The Los Angeles Times Magazine, in a February 2011 online feature, named Cardinale among the 50 most beautiful women in film history.
 Cardinale said of her acting, "I never felt scandal and confession were necessary to be an actress.
 I've never revealed myself or even my body in films.
 Mystery is very important."
-In a 2014 interview, she revealed her secret of success: "If you want to practice this craft, you have to have inner strength.
+It was an important aspect of her acting career, that through her varied roles she would preserve her mystery, in order to stay true to herself, independent and determined, in what was then a man's world.
+In a 2014 interview, she revealed her secret of success: "If you want to practise this craft, you have to have inner strength.
 Otherwise, you'll lose your idea of who you are.
 Every film I make entails becoming a different woman.
 And in front of a camera, no less!
 But when I'm finished, I'm me again."